vim/vim/runtime/spell/README.txt

 the Aap program (www.a-a-p.org).
 It's simple to install, it only requires Python.

+Before generating spell files, verify your system has the required locale support.
+Source the check_locales.vim script to find out.
+If something is missing, see LOCALE below.

 You can also do it manually:
 1. Fetch the right spell file from: http://ftp.services.openoffice.org/pub/OpenOffice.org/contrib/dictionaries